mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 To replicate results in your project, execute the scripts located in the `Step06_Stage01_SCT_Refinement` directory.

-## Stage 2 Part 1: Creating the Final Table - The SNOMED CT Node
+## Sub-step 2 Part 1: Creating the Final Table - The SNOMED CT Node

-In this step, we utilize the SNOMED CT Node table created in Stage 1.
+In this step, we utilize the SNOMED CT Node table created in Sub-step 1.

 To replicate results in your project, execute the scripts located in the `Step06_Stage02_Part01_SCT_Node` directory.

-## Stage 2 Part 2: Creating the Final Table - The SNOMED CT Node Relationships
+## Sub-step 2 Part 2: Creating the Final Table - The SNOMED CT Node Relationships

-In this step, we utilize the SNOMED CT Node Relationship table created in Stage 1.
+In this step, we utilize the SNOMED CT Node Relationship table created in Sub-step 1.

 To replicate results in your project, execute the scripts located in the `Step06_Stage02_Part02_SCT_REL` directory.